ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Preconnection: A Preconnection object is a representation of a Connection that has not yet been established.
 It has state that describes parameters of the Connection: the Local Endpoint from which that Connection will be established, the Remote Endpoint ({{preestablishment}}) to which it will connect, and Transport Properties that influence the paths and protocols a Connection will use.
 A Preconnection can be either fully specified (representing a single possible Connection), or it can be partially specified (representing a family of possible Connections).
 The Local Endpoint ({{preestablishment}}) is required for a Preconnection used to Listen for incoming Connections, but optional if it is used to Initiate a Connection.
 The Remote Endpoint is required in a Preconnection that used to Initiate a Connection, but is optional if it is used to Listen for incoming Connections.
 The Local Endpoint and the Remote Endpoint are both required if a peer-to-peer Rendezvous is to occur based on the Preconnection.

-* Transport Properties: Transport Properties allow the application to express their requirements, prohibitions, and preferences and configure the Transport Services system.
+* Transport Properties: Transport Properties allow the application to express their requirements, prohibitions, and preferences and configure the Transport System.
 There are three kinds of Transport Properties:

   * Selection Properties ({{preestablishment}}): Selection Properties can only be specified on a Preconnection.